FabriceSalvaire/wikijs-fork/README.md

 This repository contains these tools (written in Python or Bash):
 - a tool to explore imports in the source code and match them with `package.json` dependencies
 - a tool to upgrade `@mdi/font` package: lookup for mdi icons in the source code and check for upgrade using the changelog
-- a tool to fetch PR from github
+- a tool to fetch PR from GitHub
 - a tool to apply `yarn add / upgrade`
 - a Bash shell script to build the project
 - a tool to rsync on the server